 Evaluation: What does it mean?
 Well, are you interested in knowing if you are meeting your objectives for the year?
 Are you able to say what is working well in your programs and what is not?
 Are you planning to scale up a program to reach a wider audience and wonder if it will still be successful?
 Are you confident that your organization and its programs are meeting the needs of the constituencies you serve?
 All of these are good evaluation questions.
 Academic-community partnerships are ideal for evaluation studies.
 This year's CDRD encourages community organizations to bring evaluation questions to the event to find academic partners who can help find the answers.

 Thank you to all those who participated in making the 2014/2015 CDRD a success!

 Funding Call for Proposals

-To support research partnerships between CBOs who presented at CDRD and academic researchers, a call for proposals will be made available following CDRD.
-Through a competitive pilot grant program, we will support interdisciplinary, community-based participatory research in public health -- specifically evaluating a program's impact on healthy neighborhoods.
+To support research partnerships between CBOs who presented at CDRD and academic researchers, a call for proposals is now available.
+Through a competitive pilot grant program, the CDRD planning committee will support interdisciplinary, community-based participatory research in public health -- specifically evaluating a program's impact on healthy neighborhoods.